somatechlat/somafractalmemory/docs/index.md

 - **Looking for deeper context?** Use the navigation bar to jump to architecture notes, configuration references, operational runbooks, and the API surface.

 All pages are generated from the checked-in Markdown files—no manual steps are required beyond keeping the docs up to date when code changes.
 If you spot discrepancies, update both the documentation and the relevant code/tests in the same change.

+> WARNING
+>
+> This project does NOT allow mocking, mimicking, or changing production values for tests.
+All agents must operate against real configurations and real services.
+Any test that requires altering live settings is prohibited.
+Use dedicated test environments and real data fixtures instead.